Fractalgrid: CleanSpark's FractalGrid

 This variation is a command-and-control platform that integrates energy storage technology with on-site generation, monitored by a distributed data monitoring and controls system.
 The fundamental goals of the fractalgrid are to ensure energy security to critical facilities and functions of the local area while reducing overall cost.

-Features include clean energy storage integration, technology-agnostic implementation, load management, demand response, peak shaving, and real-time energy optimization.
+Features include electricity storage integration, technology-agnostic implementation, load management, demand response, peak shaving, and real-time energy optimization.

 Within a fractalgrid, microgrids are placed in parent-child relationships in which a child microgrid can be islanded from its parent microgrid.
 Each fractal microgrid can operate autonomously or federated with others.
 The federated state allows for sharing of resources but also allows for disconnection in the cases of maintenance and emergencies.
 In the same way that microgrids are able to island from the utility when needed, fractal microgrids can disconnect from one another in order to maintain power supply to critical loads.

 The fractalgrid was conceived in 2012 by Art Villanueva, CleanSpark's founding CTO and CSO and designed and implemented by Jennifer Worrall.
 The implementation uses recursion and bounds complexity to O(N).